 The top was created by gluing up a 9" x 9" panel out of 2x4's.
 I made it slightly larger so I could rip it clean when the glue was dry and cut to final dimensions.
 Once this was done, I cut all the corners off at 45 degrees.
 I then made a holding jig to guide the panel through the table saw on edge, similar to the idea of a tenoning jig.
 I set the table saw blade to 10 degrees and the maximum height, and made eight passes through the blade, one for each edge.
 To detach the pieces left intact from the 10 degree cuts, I set the table saw blade height to 1/2" and set the fence 7" from the blade.
 I made eight passes with the panel on its face to detach the pieces left from the vertical passes to create the little top hat portion on the cupola roof as seen in the first picture.

 I was so excited to get this piece done that I didn't take pictures of the steps.
-I would be willing to re-create the piece to show how I did it.
 The last two pictures are something I came up with to open and close the vents.
 I took a scrap piece of oak that was about 1" x 1".
 I drilled a 3/8" hole in the center.
 Then I place a Hex nut on top, marked the edges of the nut and cut a recess in the top with a chisel to embed the nut about half its depth.
 I cut a 6 1/2" octagon from plywood and turned a handle on the lathe.
 I drilled the handle for the 3/8" threaded rod and recessed a nut in the upper end.
 Next I cut the threaded rod to length and epoxied the rod into the handle.
 Then I installed some weather stripping on the underside of the ridge block and threaded the whole assembly into the upper block shown in picture three.
 Picture four shows the vent closed.
 Again, I wanted this feature for winter time.

 The upper vent openings were screened with pieces of lath and stapled in place.